· 11 min read

 It is 50 years since the Stockholm Conference on the Human Environment, and 32 years since the CBD was adopted.
 In 2019 the Intergovernmental Science-Policy Platform on Biodiversity and Ecosystem Services (IPBES) told us that one million species will become extinct over the coming decade unless we change course.
 And just over the past few weeks, updated reports coming from International Union for the Conservation of Nature (IUCN), Planetary Boundaries, and the WWF found:

-a catastrophic 73% decline in the average size of monitored wildlife populations over just 50 years (Living Planet Report 2024);
+- A catastrophic 73% decline in the average size of monitored wildlife populations over just 50 years (Living Planet Report 2024);

-one in three tree species worldwide faces extinction (IUCN Red List), and
+- One in three tree species worldwide faces extinction (IUCN Red List), and

-- six out of nine planetary boundary processes have breached the safe planetary boundaries levels (Planetary Health Check 2024).
+- Six out of nine planetary boundary processes have breached the safe planetary boundaries levels (Planetary Health Check 2024).

 In this context, we should also look at the other biodiversity-related conventions.
 We’ve had a convention on international wetlands since 1972, yet approximately 35% of the world’s wetlands were lost between 1970 and 2015.
 We’ve had a convention on migratory species since 1979, yet 44% of listed species are undergoing population declines.